tinymovr/Tinymovr/docs/features/features.rst

+Features
+________

 Trajectory Planner
 ##################

-Since firmware version 0.8.8 (studio 0.3.8), Tinymovr can use a trapezoidal trajectory planner to generate acceleration- and velocity-limited trajectories, as well as time-limited trajectories for multi-axis synchronization.
-The planner executes at the motor control rate, which at the moment equals the PWM rate of 20kHz.
+The trajectory planner can generate acceleration- and velocity-limited trajectories, as well as time-limited trajectories for multi-axis synchronization.
+The planner executes at the motor control rate for smooth trajectory interpolation.

 Trapezoidal Trajectories
 ************************